The Securities Litigation Review: Editor's Preface

 Unlike most of its sister international surveys, this review focuses on litigation – how rights are created and vindicated against the backdrop of courtroom proceedings.
 Accordingly, this volume amounts to a cross-cultural review of the disputing process.
 While the subject matter is limited to securities litigation, which may well be the world's most economically significant form of litigation, any survey of litigation is in great part a survey of procedure as much as substance.

 As the chapters that follow make clear, there is great international variety in private litigation procedure as a tool for securities enforcement.
 At one extreme is the United States, with its broad access to courts, relatively permissive pleading requirements, expansive pretrial discovery rules, readily available class action principles and generous fee incentives for plaintiffs' lawyers.
-At the other extreme lie jurisdictions such as Sweden, where private securities litigation is narrowly circumscribed by statute and practice, and accordingly quite rare.
+At the other extreme lie jurisdictions such as Switzerland, where private securities litigation is narrowly circumscribed by statute and practice, and accordingly quite rare.
 As the survey reveals, there are many intermediate points in this continuum, as each jurisdiction has evolved a private enforcement regime reflecting its underlying civil litigation system, as well as the imperatives of its securities markets.

 We should not, however, let the more obvious dissimilarities of the world's securities disputing systems obscure the very significant convergence in the objectives and design of international securities litigation.
 Nearly every jurisdiction in our survey features a national securities regulatory commission, empowered both to make rules and to enforce them.
 Nearly every jurisdiction focuses securities regulation on the proper disclosure of investment-related information to allow investors to make informed choices, rather than prescribing substantive investment rules.
 Nearly every jurisdiction provides both civil penalties that allow wronged investors to recover their losses and criminal penalties designed to punish wrongdoers in the more extreme cases.